sameera-madushan/COVID-19-STATS/README.md

 This python script will help you to get up-to-date and accurate statistics about confirmed cases, deaths, recovered and many more about this outbreak just from your command line.

-This program uses endpoints of [NovelCOVID](https://github.com/novelcovid/api) API as the data source.
+This program uses endpoints of [NovelCOVID](https://github.com/novelcovid/api) API as the data source and [IP Location Finder by KeyCDN](https://tools.keycdn.com/geo) to find your geolocation.

 ## Features
 - [x] Get all total cases, recovery, and deaths.